imaryamsamani-lang/Inverse-of-StarGAN-for-Autonomous-Vehicle-Control/README.md

 YOLOv8 was used for object detection: [YOLOv8](https://github.com/ultralytics/ultralytics.git)

-CondLane was used for lane detection [Condlane](https://github.com/aliyun/conditional-lane-detection.git)
+CondLane was used for lane detection: [Condlane](https://github.com/aliyun/conditional-lane-detection.git)

 ## Dataset